dj0le/ollama-rag/README.md

      pip install -r requirements.txt
      ```
    - compose the docker file
-   - I used a generic postgres/postgres name/pw.
-Can be changed in the compose yml file
+   - I used postgres/postgres for the name & pw.
+Change as needed in the yml file
    - run the python apps:
      - app1.py: command line only, you need to add your updates manually to the code to change the urls and search questions
      - app2.py: gradio ui version